OpenGene/MutScan/README.md

 * Very easy to use.
 Need nothing else.
 No alignment, no reference assembly, no variant call, no pileup...
 * Beautiful HTML report
 * Multi-threading support
+* Support both single-end and pair-end data
+* For pair-end data, MutScan will try to merge each pair, and do quality adjustment and error correction

 # Download
 ```shell